EU NGT Regulation: Final Steps Toward a Differentiated Framework

 What Are New Genomic Techniques?

 New Genomic Techniques (NGTs) are advanced biotechnological methods developed after 2001 that enable precise modifications to an organism's genetic material.
 Unlike traditional genetic engineering, which often involves introducing foreign DNA, NGTs can achieve targeted changes that may not require external genetic material.
 The most prominent example is CRISPR-Cas9 gene editing, which acts like molecular scissors to cut and modify DNA at specific locations.
-Other NGTs include TALENs (Transcription Activator-Like Effector Nucleases), meganucleases, and cisgenesis, where genes are transferred between sexually compatible organisms.
+Other NGTs include TALENs (Transcription Activator-Like Effector Nucleases), zinc finger nucleases, meganucleases, and oligonucleotide-directed mutagenesis (ODM).
+NGTs also include techniques introducing genetic modifications without inserting genetic material from non-crossable species, such as cisgenesis and intragenesis, where genes are transferred between sexually compatible organisms.
 These techniques differ from earlier genetic engineering by their precision and ability to produce modifications that could theoretically occur through conventional breeding or natural processes.
-The EU needed new regulations because the 2001 GMO Directive was designed for older technologies and didn't adequately address these sophisticated methods.
 NGTs can create plants with improved traits like disease resistance or enhanced nutrition, but their novelty challenged existing regulatory frameworks that focused on the process rather than the product.

 Key takeaway: NGTs can achieve genetic modifications that are indistinguishable from what could occur through conventional breeding, which is the foundation of the new regulatory framework.